945 Madison Avenue: Influence

-The building came to define the Whitney Museum's image, as its iconic home for almost 50 years.
+The building came to define the Whitney Museum's image, serving as its icon for almost 50 years.
 Marcel Breuer's work with the Whitney Museum prompted an invitation to design for the Cleveland Museum of Art.
 Breuer was the only person invited to submit a design for its north wing, as he showed an understanding for museum needs and understanding for materials with the Whitney project.
 Breuer's wing opened in 1971, designed with similarities to the Whitney Museum, including a cantilevered concrete entrance canopy outside and a suspended coffered grid inside.

 Breuer's work for the Whitney also influenced Atlanta Public Library director Carlton C. Rochell, who nominated Breuer to design a new central library; Breuer and his partner Hamilton Smith won the commission, paired with the Atlanta firm Stevens & Wilkinson.
-The Atlanta Central Library, completed in 1980, is seen as a "confident progression" of the Whitney design.

-The Breuer Building also influenced the design of the new Whitney Museum in Lower Manhattan, designed by Renzo Piano.
+The Atlanta Central Library, completed in 1980, was characterized in the Atlanta Business Chronicle as a "confident progression" of the Whitney design.
+The Breuer Building also influenced Renzo Piano's design of the new Whitney Museum in Lower Manhattan.
 The building, opened in 2015, also features cantilevering floor plates that progressively extend over a portion of the street; both museum buildings also feature oversized elevators.
 A 2017 exhibit at the Met Breuer, Breuer Revisited: New Photographs by Luisa Lambri and Bas Princen, featured artistic photographs of four of Marcel Breuer's works, including 945 Madison Avenue.

+In 2024, watch company Toledano and Chan revealed their first watch, the B/1, inspired by the windows found on the Breuer building and the founders' admiration for brutalist architecture.